 It is assessed the proposed development has been sited and designed to mitigate any potential adverse impacts on any person with a private interest.
 During notification and exhibition of the proposed development two (2) submissions were received and in favour of the application.

 12. Contributions Assessment:

-The Blayney Local Infrastructure Contributions Plan 2013 applies to all land within the Blayney Local Government Area, however, does not apply to the subject application.
+The Blayney Local Infrastructure Contributions Plan 2013 applies to all land within the Blayney Local Government Area, applies to the subject application, a condition of consent is recommended.

 13. Assessment Conclusion / Recommendation